-The course is delivered through a combination of teaching inputs, class presentations and interactive work.
+The course is delivered through a combination of teaching inputs, class presentations, DVD-discussions and interactive group work.
 Students will be expected to integrate their involvement in this course with the experience of a pastoral placement.
 The giving and receiving of feedback from both staff and peers constitutes an intrinsic aspect of the learning opportunity.